I wanted to start and end this story with the words, “Thinking about Refinishing a 100-Year-Old Floor? Don’t.”

 He bought “fifteen acres of land for five dollars an acre … while he built a two-room house.”[vi]
 He then married a local Norwegian woman while continuing to make his stake in citrus grove development and building homes.[vii]

 Torgersen built my house as a four-room residence with an outhouse a fair distance from the back door.
 His son, Arnold, lived at the house, which stood on a sandy third-acre of land, until he was four years old and grew up to become Davenport’s Mayor for 10 years.[viii]
-Local author Judith Thompson[ix] told me that she fondly remembered how there were always lots of children at the home, which would explain the interesting artifacts that periodically pop up on top of the soil around my yard.
+Local author Judith Thompson[ix] told me that she fondly remembered how there were always lots of children at the home, which would explain the interesting artifacts that periodically pop up on top of the sugar sand that is my soil around my yard.

 She was a corporate secretary at Holly Hills Fruit Products for 63 years, which nascent business opened in 1918.
 She was also a church clerk for 67-plus years, politically active, and an author, who wrote a chapter for The Davenport Story.[xi]